tls-attacker/TLS-Anvil/README.md

 ## Project Structure
 * TLS-Testsuite: Contains the test templates
-* TLS-Test-Framework: Aggregator that combines coffee4j and implements basic test functionalities
+* TLS-Test-Framework: Aggregator that combines coffee4j and implements JUnit extensions, annotations and the API for modeling tests for the TLS protocol
 * Report-Analyzer: Standalone browser application that facilitates the analysis of TLS-Anvil's output

 ## Build